fordjes/sdn-labs/05B_ADVANCED.md

 ### Procedure

-0. Close any terminals, and Firefox windows you currently have open within the remote desktop session.
+0. Close any terminals and Firefox windows you currently have open within the remote desktop session.

-0. From your remote desktop, open a new terminal session, and move to the student home directory.
+0. From your remote desktop, open a new terminal session and move to the student home directory.

   `student@beachhead:/$` `cd`